Red Flag Checklist: How to Spot an Unreliable Moving Company

 3. They Demand a Large Deposit Up Front

-🚩 Red Flag: The mover insists on a high cash deposit before scheduling.
+Red Flag: The mover insists on a large payment before scheduling.

 4. They Don’t Have a Physical Address or Professional Website